singer-io/tap-ms-graph/README.md

     - [Users](https://learn.microsoft.com/en-us/graph/api/user-delta)

 - Outputs the schema for each resource
-- Incrementally pulls data based on the input state
+- FULL_TABLE pulls data based on the input state

 ## Streams